rjhunter3/TheFlagQuiz/README.md

   - style.css - (css improving the look of the UI)
 <a name="How_to_run_locally"></a>
 ## How to run locally
-1. Make sure node and npm are installed
+1. Make sure node and npm are installed.
-2. Navigate using the command line to the FlagQuiz directory and type `npm install`, this should install the required packages
+2. Navigate using the command line to the FlagQuiz directory and type `npm install`, this should install the required packages.
-3. Type `npm start` to start the server
+3. Type `npm start` to start the server.
+4. Open a modern web browser compatible with ES2017 (Required for async and await), the latest versions of Chrome or Firefox should suffice.
-4. Navigate using a web browser to `localhost:8090` and the app should appear
+5. Navigate using a web browser to `localhost:8090` and the app should appear.
 <a name="How_to_test"></a>
 ## How to test
 1. Ensuring that the app is installed with npm, type `npm test` to run several jest test cases from app.test.js.